Facts: remaining on inclosed land without lawful excuse and resisting officer in execution of their duty

 GA attended a WestConnex construction site in Newtown, in Sydney’s inner west, in October 2016 to protest the 16.8 billion dollar urban motorway project.
-GA was sitting on the ground with a group of protesters, when fencing was erected around them and a temporary construction zone was established.
+GA was sitting on the ground with a group of protesters, when fencing went up around them and a temporary construction zone established.
 A Roads and Maritime Services (RMS) authorised representative entered the area and asked protestors to leave.

 Outcome: Unlawful arrest with civil claim against police pending

-Furthermore, it was found that the arrest was unlawful, and the relevant officers did not comply with s 202 of the Law Enforcement Powers and Responsibilities Act 2002 (NSW).
+Furthermore, the magistrate found that the arrest unlawful, and the relevant officers did not comply with s 202 of the Law Enforcement Powers and Responsibilities Act 2002 (NSW).
 This will put GA in a great position for a civil claim against police and we look forward to proceeding with this.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office, 24 hour phone / text: 0421 373 961